Enforcement agents: employed or self-employed?

 Self-employed agents

-Clearly, there are benefits to both the self-employed Enforcement agents and the agency engaging them.
-The agent is his/her own boss, can manage the work as and when he/she sees fit and, depending on the agreed percentage of fees retained or billed for, can earn not insignificant sums.
-Those Enforcement agent who operate as [small] limited companies can obtain further financial benefits by earning from dividend and gaining entrepreneurial tax relief.
+Clearly, there are benefits to both the self-employed enforcement agents and the agency engaging them.
+The agent is their own boss, can manage the work as and when they see fit and, depending on the agreed percentage of fees retained or billed for, can earn not insignificant sums.
+Those enforcement agents who operate as [small] limited companies can obtain further financial benefits by earning from dividend and gaining entrepreneurial tax relief.

-On the down side, the self-employed Enforcement Agents has to provide and expense his/her own vehicle, insurances, bond and other necessary equipment and has no guarantee of work at all.
+On the down side, the self-employed enforcement agent has to provide and expense their own vehicle, insurances, bond and other necessary equipment and has no guarantee of work at all.

 Employed agents